-For ambitious violinists, this rigorous seminar aims to give students a thorough understanding of violin technique, a deep awareness of the professional world of violin playing, and greater ability in their own performance.
+This unique seminar aims to give students a thorough understanding of violin technique, a deep awareness of the professional world of violin playing, and greater ability in their own performance.

 Technique, Context, Performance

-In weekly, 2-hour masterclasses, violinist Joshua Peckins will guide advanced and intermediate violin students through a detailed curriculum of violin technique, focusing on building practical skills and deep technical knowledge.
-Through recordings, the seminar will also expose students to legendary violin masters of the past and present, with class discussion about violin technique in application and the multitude of artistic possibilities available to violinists.
-Finally, students will perform for each other in studio class format, applying their skills and learning to give and receive constructive feedback.
-The goal of the course is to help ambitious violin students develop an advanced technique, gain a broad awareness of the professional violin world and how their personal studies fit into that context, and hone technical and creative skills in performance.
+Inspired by the renowned post-graduate Technique Class taught in Vienna, and never before offered in Boston, this seminar will guide advanced and intermediate students through a detailed curriculum of violin technique, focusing on building practical skills and deep technical knowledge.
+Through recordings, the seminar will also expose students to legendary violin masters of the past and present, as well as competitions, festivals, and ensembles, with class discussion about violin technique in application and the multitude of artistic possibilities available to violinists.
+Finally, students will perform for each other in masterclass format, honing their performance skills and receiving feedback from other students and Mr. Peckins.

 “Most powerful is one, who has oneself in one’s own power.” -Seneca